Thembo Nyombi

-George William Thembo Nyombi is a Ugandan economist and politician.
-He is a former State Minister for Information Technology in the Ugandan Cabinet.
+George William Thembo Nyombi (born 31 July 1964) is a Ugandan economist and politician.
+He is the executive director Uganda Communications Commission a position he assumed on 24 November 2023 and a former State Minister for Information Technology in the Ugandan Cabinet.
 He was appointed to that position on 27 May 2011.
 He replaced Alintuma Nsambu, who was dropped from the Cabinet.
 Prior to that, he served as the State Minister for Luweero Triangle in the Office of the Prime Minister, from 2009 until 2011.
 Nyombi Thembo is also a former Member of Parliament (MP), for "Kassanda County South", Mubende District.
 He has continuously represented the constituency since 2001.